flybywiresim/docs/docs/beginner-guide/descent.md

 ![ILS information on chart](../assets/beginner-guide/descent/EGKK-APPR-chart-2.png "ILS information on chart")<br/>
 <sub>*Copyright © 2021 Navigraph / Jeppesen*

-The A320neo is capable of a CAT IIIB ILS approach and has an approach category of "C" - see the red area on the chart. (see [Wikipedia Aircraft approach category](https://en.wikipedia.org/wiki/Aircraft_approach_category)
+The A320neo is capable of a CAT IIIB ILS approach and has an approach category of "C" - see the red area on the chart. (see [Wikipedia Aircraft approach category](https://en.wikipedia.org/wiki/Aircraft_approach_category))

 In this chart for EGKK 26L ILS there is no DH for CAT IIIB defined - so we can enter "NO" or "NO DH" into the `RADIO` field.

-If we are using Microsoft Flight Simulator without any Online ATC services (VATSIM, IVAO, PilotEdge, ...), and using the MSFS build-in ATC, you usually can't request ATIS information for the destination airport at this point.
+If we are using Microsoft Flight Simulator without any Online ATC services (VATSIM, IVAO, PilotEdge, ...), and using the MSFS built-in ATC, you usually can't request ATIS information for the destination airport at this point.
 MSFS ATC makes ATIS only available once close to the destination airport.

 If we are flying with Online ATC you can request ATIS via the `MCDU-ATSU-ACO` page or your Online ATC network's client at this time.